 - A. To facilitate review, submittals to Consulting Parties may be limited to the portions of the Project plans that illustrate the manner in which the Project may affect historic properties.
-Additional plans may be provided to Consulting Parties upon request. - B. The Consulting Parties shall have thirty (30) calendar days to review and provide comments on all findings, determinations, documents, and deliverables, unless otherwise specified. - C. For all findings, determinations, documents, and deliverables submitted during Project construction and directly related to construction activities, the Consulting Parties shall have fifteen (15) calendar days to review and provide comments, unless otherwise specified. - D. If the deliverable is a draft document, any written comments provided within the review and comment period shall be considered in the preparation of the final document.
+Additional plans may be provided to Consulting Parties upon request. - B. The Consulting Parties shall be given an opportunity to review and provide comments on all findings, determinations, documents, and deliverables. - i.
+For all findings, determinations, documents, and deliverables that are directly related to construction activities and submitted for review during Project Construction, the Consulting Parties shall have fifteen (15) calendar days to review and provide comments, unless otherwise specified. - ii.
+For all findings, determinations, documents, and deliverables that are not related to construction activities or that are submitted for review prior to or after Project construction, the Consulting Parties shall have thirty (30) calendar days to review and provide comments, unless otherwise specified.

+- C. If the deliverable is a draft document, any written comments provided within the review and comment period shall be considered in the preparation of the final document.
 If there are any comments that are not feasible to incorporate into the final document, FTA shall provide an explanation to the Consulting Parties as part of issuing the final document.
-If no comments on a draft document are provided within the specified review timeframe, FTA, at its discretion, may consider the draft document final with notification to Consulting Parties. - E. Should FTA and MnSHPO be unable to reach agreement on eligibility determinations, findings of effect, or resolution of adverse effects, FTA shall consult with MnSHPO to resolve the disagreement in accordance with Stipulation XVI. - F. All review timeframes may be extended by mutual consent between FTA and MnSHPO in consultation with the Metropolitan Council and with notification to the other Consulting Parties.
+If no comments on a draft document are provided within the specified review timeframe, FTA, at its discretion, may consider the draft document final with notification to Consulting Parties. - D. Should FTA and MnSHPO be unable to reach agreement on eligibility determinations, findings of effect, or resolution of adverse effects, FTA shall consult with MnSHPO to resolve the disagreement in accordance with Stipulation XVI. - E. All review timeframes may be extended by mutual consent between FTA and MnSHPO in consultation with the Metropolitan Council and with notification to the other Consulting Parties.
 Failure of any Consulting Party to respond within the specified timeframe shall not preclude FTA from proceeding to the next step of any process under this MOA.